 To safely and comfortably perform treatments at the hospital, we will sometimes give your pet an injection of sedative which is tailored to your pet’s health and the type of treatment.
-These sedatives range from light sedation like what is called “Twilight” or “Conscious Sedation” for dentistry-anxious people, to heavier sedation like what is used in people for biopsies or endoscopies.
+These sedatives range from light sedation like what is called “Twilight” or “Conscious Sedation” for dentistry-anxious people to heavier sedation like what is used in people for biopsies or endoscopies.
 We use these sedatives for:

 Collecting samples – Some pets are just very afraid at the vet.
 In order to collect blood or urine samples without your pet or our staff getting hurt, we’ll give an injectable sedative which reduces stress and prevents your pet from having an unpleasant experience.

 X-Rays – In order to get appropriate diagnostic x-rays, we really need to be able to position your pet properly and they have him lay very still.
-It would be very unfortunate to get x-rays that aren’t clear or have poor technique that can’t be interpreted by the radiologist properly.
+It would be very unfortunate to get x-rays that aren’t clear or have a poor technique that can’t be interpreted by the radiologist properly.

-Cuts and injuries - Torn nails, cuts, sores and lacerations are all painful, and need to be treated while your pet is under sedation for safety and comfort.
+Cuts and injuries – Torn nails, cuts, sores, and lacerations are all painful and need to be treated while your pet is under sedation for safety and comfort.
 Sedation also helps with pain control.

 General anesthesia is used for surgeries and dental cleanings.
 This is an inhaled anesthetic which requires intubation, IV fluids, monitoring.
 The patient is fully unconscious, just like a human would be for a major procedure like heart or orthopedic surgery.